What are some unconventional and easy things to draw on Procreate?

 Pick one natural brush for brush-like strokes.
 (I use the Gloaming brush for color)

 Pick one pen/pencil that has confidently defined edges.
 (I use the Narinder Pencil, but many people love to use the Studio Pen.
-(It's so fun to use!)
+(It's fun to draw pictures with it!)

 Brush opacity and size